September 9, 2015

 “I think it’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.
 I think that’s the single best piece of advice: constantly think about how you could be doing things better and questioning yourself.”

-If I’m being completely honest, this quotation represents the same self-improvement Zeitgeist that’s really become inescapable: at least in contemporary America.
+If I’m being completely honest, this quotation represents the same self-improvement Zeitgeist that’s really become inescapable: at least in contemporary North America.
 I do not know the Zeitgeist of Brazil or Ghana.

 When did it happen that life always had to be about improving yourself.
 Americans—at least—sure as fuck didn’t always have this dogshit-ethos.